jpenney/use-google-libraries/README.txt

 giving you the greatest benefit it helps ensure you site doesn't just flat out stop working.

-In general, anything that calls wp_eneque_script before 'init' will stop **Use Google Libraries** from loading.
+In general, anything that calls wp_register_script and/or wp_eneque_script before 'init' causes trouble for **Use Google Libraries**.
+I've made an effort to force it to try and run anyhow, so please report any issues with this.
+If you have 'WP_DEBUG' enabled, a message will be logged letting you know this is happening.

 Please see the section on **Incompatible Plugins** and **Incompatible Themes** for specific information.

 == Incompatible Plugins ==

-= Popularity Contest =

-As of version 2.0b2 enabling this plugin prevents UGL from loading due to it enqueing jQuery before 'init'.

 == Incompatible Themes ==